Kichrum/kich-flights/README.md

 ## Configure

-Update `apps/kichflights/src/environments/environment.default.ts:16` with the Redis config provided separately.
+Update `apps/kichflights/src/environments/environment.ts` with the Redis config and link of sources provided separately.

 The Redis Password has to be taken by the app from Secure Vault or similar service as a part of CI/CD process.

-By default, instance's memory will be used.
+By default, instance's in-memory cache will be used.

 ## Install dependencies